Travel Sketchbook

 – Collage and layout exercises

-– Writing exercises and ideas
+– Writing exercises

-– Practice and tips for sketching
+– Practice and tips for sketching & photography

-– Storytelling exercises, in words and images
+– Storytelling exercises using words and images

-– Sharing practices and ideas
+– Sharing circles

 Next retreats